ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 }
 ```

-This modules loads two other modules in the imports section, namely `special-fonts-1.nix`
+This module loads two other modules in the imports section, namely `special-fonts-1.nix`
 and `special-fonts-2.nix`.
 Both files are modules themselves and look similar to this.

 ```nix